- Lottery (1988), Bingo (1992), Horseracing (1994), Casinos (1993)

 Indiana casinos were legalized in 1993, and Like many states at the time, casinos in Indiana had be located on the water.
 Lake Michigan and Ohio River are the common waterways where these riverboat casinos are located.
 This rule was later relaxed when racetracks were permitted to offer slots and video poker.

 Paying Gambling Taxes in Indiana

 Looking for how to file your gambling income?
-Learn everything you need to know about paying your taxes on your gambling winning straight from a Certified Public Accountant in our exclusive Gambling Taxes article.
+OnlineUnitedStatesCasinos has gathered everything you need to know about paying taxes on your gambling winnings straight from a Certified Public Accountant.
+For more information please visit our exclusive Gambling Taxes article.

 Indiana Casinos Map & Guide